 On the policy side, the ESM updated its Code of Conduct, expanding its environmental and social commitments.
-With regard to its environmental practices, the ESM Code of Conduct now states that ESM will "continuously monitor, communicate and limit further its environmental impact."
+With regard to its environmental practices, the ESM Code of Conduct now states that the ESM will "continuously monitor, communicate and limit further its environmental impact."
 On the social dimension, the ESM reinforced its commitments to providing a safe and healthy work environment.
 This revision became particularly relevant during the Covid-19 pandemic.

-Lastly, throughout 2020, the ESM engaged in various environmental communication and awarenessraising activities.
+Lastly, throughout 2020, the ESM engaged in various environmental communication and awareness-raising activities.
 These included internal and external events as well as meetings with interinstitutional collaboration networks, information sessions, and the publication of newsletter articles.
 As part of these efforts, the ESM staff also exchanged information and ideas on sustainability and environmental best practices with peer institutions through the EcoNet working group, a platform for EU institutions and agencies present in Luxembourg.

+Table 1

-Table 1 ESM carbon footprint evolution, 2018-2020 (gross and net)
+ESM carbon footprint evolution, 2018-2020

+(gross and net)

-2020 2019 2018 (Baseline) Variation vs. 2019 Variation vs. baseline Total gross emissions (tCO 2 e) 446.3 1,091 1,177 ↓ 59.1% ↓ 62.1% Total net emissions (tCO 2 e) 395.4 1,016 1,084 ↓ 61.1% ↓ 63.5% Staff 203 186 179 ↑ 9.1% ↑ 13.4% Carbon intensity per staff member2 (tCO 2 e/staff member) 1.9 5.5 6.1 ↓ 65.5% ↓ 68.9% Source: ESM
+(gross and net) 2020 2019 2018 (Baseline) Variation vs. 2019 Variation vs. baseline Total gross emissions (tCO 2 e) 310.9 1,091 1,177 ↓71.5 % ↓ 73.6% Total net emissions (tCO 2 e) 260 1,016 1,084 ↓ 74.4% ↓ 76% Staff 203 186 179 个9.1% ↑ 13.4% Carbon intensity per staff member 3 (tCO 2 e/staff member) 1.3 5.5 6.1 ↓ 76.7% ↓ 78.9%

-ESM's total GHG emissions for 2020 amounted to 446.3 metric tons (t) of CO2e3 (tCO2e) on a gross basis and 395.4 tCO2e on a net basis4, which represents an overall emissions decrease of 59.1% on a gross basis and 61.1% on a net basis over 2019.
+The ESM's total GHG emissions for 2020 amounted to 310.9 metric tons (t) of CO2e4 (tCO2e) on a gross basis and 260 tCO2e on a net basis5, which represents an overall emission decrease of 71.5% on a gross basis and 74.4% on a net basis with respect to 2019.
 ESM staff numbers increased by 9.1% during this period.
-As expected in light of the Covid-19 pandemic, GHG emissions significantly decreased in 2020, with building-related emissions declining by 19.7% on a gross basis and 12.0% on a net basis and mobilityrelated emissions declining by 70.3% on a gross and net basis.
+As expected in light of the Covid-19 pandemic, GHG emissions significantly decreased in 2020, with building-related emissions declining by 19.7% on a gross basis and 12% on a net basis and mobility-related emissions declining by 86% on a gross and net basis.
 The magnitude of the decrease in building-related emissions was less significant as the ESM kept its premises operational throughout the pandemic.

 The breakdown of emissions between mobility-related and building-related activities changed significantly compared to 2019 results both on a gross and net basis.
-Building emissions took up a larger share of total emissions.
-In 2020, 58.9% of gross emissions related to staff mobility (2019: 81.2%), while 36.9% (2019: 18.8%) stemmed from building use.
-On a net basis, emissions relating to mobility accounted for 66.5% (2019: 87.2%), while emissions relating to building use for 28.8% (2019: 12.8%).
-Estimated teleworking-related emissions accounted for 4.2% of total gross emissions in 2020 and 4.7% of total net emissions.
+Building-related emissions took up a larger share of total emissions on a gross basis, whilst on a net basis, mobility-related emissions remained the largest contributor.
+In 2020, 41% of gross emissions were related to staff mobility (2019: 81.2%), while 53% (2019: 18.8%) stemmed from building use.
+On a net basis, emissions relating to mobility accounted for 49% (2019: 87.2%), while emissions relating to building use for 43.9% (2019: 12.8%).
+Estimated teleworking-related emissions accounted for 6% of total gross emissions in 2020 and 7.1% of total net emissions.